nishthephysicsfish/sagemath-math-guide/README.md

 # sagemath-math-guide
 Comprehensive guide for using SageMath as a platform for computation, modeling, and analysis in Mathematics.
-Intended as a helpful supplement for undergraduate and research-level maths students
+Intended as a helpful supplement for undergraduate and research-level maths students.